taskworld/mjml/CONTRIBUTING.md

 * `mjml-core`: the engine that renders mjml components

-* `mjml-cli`: the client, base on the mjml-core interface

 * `mjml`: a standalone client including the standard library of components

 * one standalone package for each component